mkloe/SyntheticPopulation.jl/README.md

 ## Usage guide:
 The synthetic population can be generated following the process visualized below:
 ![Population generation process](docs/Process.png)
-The exact steps for preparation and formatting of input data and called functions should be referenced from `/tutorial_notebooks/beijing_tutorial.ipynb`.
+The exact steps for preparation and formatting of input data and functions called along the process should be referenced from `/tutorial_notebooks/beijing_tutorial.ipynb`.

 ## Other useful information
 - Notebook with tutorial is in `/tutorial_notebooks/beijing_tutorial.ipynb`.